Class of 1984: Plot

 Andrew's orchestra is about to give its first concert.
-As his wife, Diane, gets ready at home, Peter's gang breaks into the house and gang-rapes her.
-One of them takes a Polaroid of her being raped and has it delivered to Andrew on the podium, just as he is about to start the concert.
+As his wife, Diane, gets ready at home, Peter's gang breaks into the house and gang rapes her.
+One of them takes a Polaroid of her being raped and has it delivered to Andrew on the podium just as he is about to start the concert.
 Horrified by the photo, he runs off the podium in pursuit of Peter's gang; Deneen conducts the orchestra in his absence.

 Andrew and the gang chase each other through the school.
-Andrew kills them off one by one, and finally confronts Peter on the roof.
-Their last scuffle ends with Peter falling through a skylight and, after Andrew reaches a hand to help him but Peter attacks him, getting strangled to death in the ropes above the stage.
+Andrew kills them off individually, finally confronting Peter on the roof.
+Their last scuffle ends with Peter falling through a skylight, and after Andrew reaches a hand to help him, Peter attacks him, getting strangled to death in the ropes above the stage.
 His corpse falls into full view of the audience.
 An ending caption states that Andrew is never charged because the police could not find a witness to the crime.

 Cast

+Production

+Mark Lester was inspired to make the film by his memories of The Blackboard Jungle along with visiting his old high school, Monroe High, and seeing how it had changed.

+Lester devised the plot (narrative) which was written up by Tom Holland.
+Other writers worked on it as well including an uncredited Barry Schneider, who wrote some dialogue.
+Financing for the film came from Canada and the movie was shot in Toronto.

+Battlezone: Adams High, which became Guerrilla High, which became Class of 1984, began filming at Central Technical School in Toronto on August 17, 1981.